lescx/v2.les.cx/content/articles/app-sources-grapheneos.md

 * Provides a uniform infrastructure for developers and users.
 * Allows signature verification, but the UI does not alert users to signature changes.
+* Ultimately, GitHub releases are just git tags and nothing stops a developer (and or malicious actors) from injecting manipulated APKs.

 6. F-Droid and Its Derivatives